 There is more risk involved, so consider an iterative approach, like starting with Re-hosting and Re-factoring later or using a sprint project management approach with a minimum viable outcome that you can continue to refine.

-Amazon Web Services’ Transformation Day is happening on November 10, and T-Systems is speaking.
-T-Systems Solutions Architect, Nico Herzhauser, will share Deutsche Telekom’s plan to migrate 60 percent of its applications to the cloud by the end of 2022 and offer the rest as cloud-native apps.
+Amazon Web Services’ Transformation Day took place on November 10, 2021.
+T-Systems Solutions Architect, Nico Herzhauser, shared Deutsche Telekom’s plan to migrate 60 percent of its applications to the cloud by the end of 2022 and offer the rest as cloud-native apps.

-You will also hear from cloud specialists from AWS and industry leaders who have already walked the path you could be considering.
+Additionally, cloud specialists from AWS and industry leaders who have already walked the path you could be considering spoke.